MAvinash24/ML_Project/README.md

 ## Features

-- **Real-Time Transcription:** Captures and transcribes Telugu speech live.
+- **Real-Time Transcription:** Captures and transcribes the Telugu speech live.
 - **Pretrained ASR Model:** Utilizes a state-of-the-art model created by [Harveenchadha](https://huggingface.co/Harveenchadha).
 - **Interactive Development:** Built and debugged using VS Code with the Jupyter extension.